JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 # Acing the Software Engineering Interview

-For a while now I am having second thoughts on pursuing a career in the software industry.
+For a while now I want to pursue a career in the software industry as a Data Scientist.
 I did not roll into it naturally with a degree in Computer Science.
 I initially pursued a degree in Business before I made the switch.
 I discovered the wonderful world of Machine Learning and slowly drifted towards becoming a Data Scientist / Software Engineer.
 Yet, since leaving college I have not done as much with either as I would have liked.
 I have a high paying job at a defense contractor, but due to the nature of working on an established application my abilities are hardly utilized.
 I am a software developer not an engineer - I believe it is time to do something about that!
-About a year ago I came across John Washam blog and GitHub page on how to 'Ace the Interview' at a big tech company and decided I want do the same.
+In late 2017 ago I came across John Washam's blog and GitHub page on how to 'Ace the Interview' at a big tech company and decided I want do the same.
 However, John readily admits he made a few mistakes.
 I intend to learn from them, and I hope you will too.
 This list of topics will prepare you for becoming a Software Engineer / Data Scientist.
-And just like John Washam 'aim high' attitude, that includes Google, Apple, Amazon and Microsoft.
+And just like John Washam's 'aim high' attitude, that includes Google, Apple, Amazon and Microsoft.

 Essentially this list is structured into 2 knowledge parts: must know knowledge for being a Software Engineer and an introduction to Machine Learning.